TheSilvered/nest/docs/syntax.md

 ```

 !!!note
-    if you try to index a key that is not in the map the result will be `null`
+    If you try to index a key that is not in the map the result will be `null`.

 ## Statements